trackle-iot/liblightmodbus/doc/modbusBuildRequest.3lightmodbus.md

 ## DESCRIPTION
 The **modbusBuildRequest** family functions build request frames later sent to slave device.
 Each routine returns an error code described in lightmodbus(3lightmodbus).
 On successful exit, the Modbus frame of *status.request.length* bytes length is written to *status.request.frame* and additionally predicted slave's response length is written into *status.predictedResponseLength*.
-Otherwise the length is set to 0 and null pointer is returned in the *status.request.frame*.
+Otherwise the lengths are set to 0 and null pointer is returned in the *status.request.frame*.

 **modbusBuildRequest01**, **modbusBuildRequest02**, **modbusBuildRequest03** and **modbusBuildRequest04** are actually macros, later replaced with **modbusBuildRequest0102** and **modbusBuildRequest0304** - see above declarations.